 Electrification of industry is critical to reducing greenhouse gas emissions and meeting the economic development, energy and climate action targets in the Government of B.C.'s CleanBC plan.
 In support of the government's plan, we're exploring the feasibility of extending our transmission infrastructure into the North Montney region.
-This region is seeing considerable development due to its large natural gas reserves, and other large industrial operations are also considering locating in this region.
+This region is seeing considerable development due to its large natural gas reserves.

 We've initiated the North Montney Region Electrification study to assess what's required to bring transmission infrastructure to the region.
 The proposed project would entail the construction of a 230 kilovolt transmission line from a BC Hydro substation in the vicinity of either the GM Shrum or the Site C Generating Stations.

 Conceptual map – June 2020 [PDF, 398 KB]

 As illustrated in the above map, both corridors would end at a proposed new substation in the vicinity of the Wonowon community.
 The exact transmission line route and substation location will be based on multiple factors, such as consultation with Indigenous Nations, geotechnical and environmental considerations, engagement with stakeholders and potential customer locations.

 By using clean and renewable electricity instead of fossil fuels to power industrial operations in the North Montney region, we estimate this could avoid over 1 million tonnes of greenhouse gas emissions per year – roughly equivalent to taking 200,000 cars off the road – and avoid increases in local air contaminants, such as sulphur dioxides and nitrogen oxides.